 Postdoctoral researcher, Department of Geography (McGill University)

-Canadian climate history; climatic changes; meteorological observations; climatic phenomena; compared meteorology
+Canadian climate history; climatic changes; data analysis; meteorological observations; climatic phenomena; compared meteorology

 victoria.slonosky [at] mail.mcgill.ca (> Email)

 - Lundstad, Elin, Yuri Brugnara, Duncan Pappert, Jérôme Kopp, Eric Samakinwa, André Hürzeler, Axel Andersson et al. "The global historical climate database HCLIM."
 Scientific Data 10, no. 1 (2023): 44.

 - Sieber, Renée, Victoria Slonosky, Linden Ashcroft, and Christa Pudmenzky.
 "Formalizing trust in historical weather data."
 Weather, Climate, and Society 14, no. 3 (2022): 993-1007

 Victoria Slonosky & Sean Potter.
 "Climate in the Age of Empire: Weather Observers in Colonial Canada" (2018).
 American Meteorological Society; 1 edition

 Slonosky, V., & Sieber, R. (2020).
 Building a Traceable and Sustainable Historical Climate Database: Interdisciplinarity and DRAW.
 Patterns, 1(1), 100012.